pythops/tenere/README.md

 `ctrl+l`: to clear the prompt **AND** the chat.

-`Tab`: to switch between the prompt and the chat history.
+`Tab`: to switch the focus between the prompt and the chat history.

 `j`: to scroll down